saboooor/saboooor/GUIDE_ArchLinuxInstallation.md

 Type ```t```, and press Enter/Return twice.
 Now it will ask you for a partition type or alias, this is ```1``` for EFI System.

-#### Step 6b: Don't Create SWAP
+##### Optional: Create SWAP<br>
+Skip this block of text if you don't want SWAP<br>
+For this, type ```n``` to make a new partition, and press Enter/Return.
+Make it the size of your RAM, unless you have over 8GB then make it half of your ram. type +4G for 4 gigabytes as your final sector, just like how you made the EFI partition 500MB.<br>
+After this, type ```t``` to change the partition type, and ```l``` (lowercase L), to check all the possible types.
+Find an option named SWAP, Linux SWAP or similar (at the time of writting, it is option 82, if I am not mistaken).
+Type this number in the type selector.<br>
+After creating, take note of the partition number that is shown, usually this is 2, **we will use this number as \<Z\> later in the guide**

 Create a new partition, using ```n```, select the needed size (I recommend using the remaining drive space by just pressing Enter/Return).<br>
-After creating, take note of the partition number that is shown, usually this is 2, **we will use this number as \<Y\> later in the guide**
+After creating, take note of the partition number that is shown, usually this is 2, or 3 if you have a SWAP partition, **we will use this number as \<Y\> later in the guide**

 After this, you should have your drive with 2 partitions, a 500MB EFI, which has the partition number of \<X\><br>
 And a second one with the remaining space, which has the partition number \<Y\> where you will install the operating system.

-#### Step 6b: Create SWAP

-To setup a swap space, you need to know two things: Your drive size, and your RAM size.
-Knowing your drive size (for example 1TB, in Nuno's case) subtract 500MB, from the EFI partition, and then subtract your RAM size plus an extra gigabyte, for tolerance.

-As an example, 1024GB (which is 1TB) - 0.5GB - 17GB = 1006.5GB (I will round it to 1006GB only)<br>
-So the system partition should have this size.
-The remaining will be SWAP.

-Create a new partition, using ```n```, select primary, put the beginning after the EFI partition (by just pressing Enter/Return).
-The end sector should be +YOURSIZE.
-In my case, I would do +1006G.<br>
-After creating, take note of the partition number that is shown, usually this is 2, **we will use this number as \<Y\> later in the guide**

-Next, let's use the remaining space as SWAP.
-For this, type ```n``` to make a new partition, and press Enter/Return twice.
-After this, type ```t``` to change the partition type, and ```l``` (lowercase L), to check all the possible types.
-Find an option named SWAP, Linux SWAP or similar (at the time of writting, it is option 82, if I am not mistaken).
-Type this number in the type selector.
-If everything went well with no errors, move to step 6c.<br>
-After creating, take note of the partition number that is shown, usually this is 3, **we will use this number as \<Z\> later in the guide**

-#### Step 6c: Finishing up and formatting the drives
+#### Step 6b: Finishing up and formatting the drives

 Type ```w``` to write all the changes to the disk, and exit fdisk.